Frequently Asked Questions

 We provide a number of opportunities to receive feedback on your work during the year, including the ongoing National Script Reading Service and script surgeries provided, on an occasional basis, as part of our Public Workshop Programme.
 Do make sure you're signed up to receive our e-news and you will receive information about script surgeries and any other opportunities for feedback.

 Can I apply for the Mentoring programme and a New Playwrights Award, at the same time?

-What should I include in my writing samples?
+What should I include in my writing extracts?

-We ask for writing samples to give the selection panel a flavour
+We ask for writing extracts to give the selection panel a

-of your writing.
-We are not expecting the samples to be perfect.
+flavour of your writing.
+We are not expecting the extracts to be

-It is up to you to decide what you want to submit; the samples do need to be from two different pieces of writing.
+It is up to you to decide what you want to submit.
+The extracts must be from two different plays.

-The idea that you want to work on may not necessarily be written yet so we aren't expecting that to be one of your samples.
-However, if you have begun to write your idea you are welcome to submit a sample from it.
+The idea that you want to work on may not necessarily be written yet so we aren't expecting that to be one of your extracts.
+However, if you have begun to write your idea, you are welcome to submit an extract from it.

 How will my mentor be chosen?

-We will discuss this choice with you at the start of the Award.
+We will discuss this choice with you at the start of the programme.
 Your mentor will be an experienced professional playwright.